devonzara/codewars/is-it-a-number-57126304cdbf63c6770012bd.md

-# Solutions to "Is it a number?"
+# Solutions for "Is it a number?"

 > Kata Link: [Is it a number?](https://www.codewars.com/kata/57126304cdbf63c6770012bd)